 It is important that social events where alcohol is available are carefully monitored by staff.
-Pupils in the 5th form or below must not drink alcohol at any College social event (e.g. House dinners, College barbecues, House social evenings, Sports events) unless exceptional circumstances have been sanctioned by the Head in advance.
+Pupils in the 5th form or below may not drink alcohol at any College social event (e.g. House dinners, College barbecues, House social evenings, Sports events) unless exceptional circumstances have been sanctioned by the Head in advance.
 Senior School pupils are permitted to drink normal strength, lagers, ciders or wine (i.e. not with a high alcohol content and excluding fortified wine) under the supervision of the member of staff responsible for the event.
 Pupils will be provided with a maximum of two alcoholic drinks at such an event with a meal.
 College policy on alcohol and social events must be made clear to pupils prior to and if necessary during the event by the organiser.
 Pupils are forbidden from drinking spirits.
+If parents are present at social events, the above policy should be made clear to